Trial Program

 1100 Union Street, San Diego

-The final classroom portion of the College will consist of trial lawyers and judges teaching best practices for drafting and delivering persuasive closing arguments.
-Demonstrations of actual closing arguments will be presented and students will be permitted to ask questions.
-A final workshop session will give participants the opportunity to practice closing argument and receive feedback on how to improve both substance and delivery.
+The final classroom portion of the College teaches best practices for drafting and delivering persuasive closing arguments.
+A final workshop session gives participants the opportunity to practice closing argument and receive feedback.

 Nicholas J Moore